Updated: Aug 3

 When we talk about reflexes that affect education, we think about the ones that appear in the first year of life to aid the development of higher skills.
 These reflexes should be fully integrated by the time a child is one year old.
 This is also the time when the higher motor functions should take over.

 Babies don’t kick because they decided to kick, but we expect our seven year old to be able to control her body.
-We expect her to sit still, hold the pencil correctly, read without skipping over words, or lose her place.
+We expect her to sit still, hold the pencil correctly, read without skipping over words, or losing her place.
 But not everyone can.
 The residual reflexes impair movement control for the older child, making reading, writing, sitting still and playing sports difficult, despite high intelligence.

 How Neurodevelopmental Movement Therapy helps